sachindsilva/ML-Lab-SEE/README.md

 **`7.Write a program to implement the k-Nearest Neighbor classification algorithm on the iris flower dataset and visualize the results.`**

-**`8.
-Demonstrate the use of K-Means clustering algorithm on any preferred dataset.
+**`8.Demonstrate the use of K-Means clustering algorithm on any preferred dataset.
 Use the elbow method to find the optimal number of clusters and visualize the clusters.`**

 **`9.Apply Hierarchical clustering on the customer segmentation dataset and visualize the clusters and plot the dendrograms.`**